Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 Note however that even though Urbit officially rejects abstraction, Hoon is at its core a functional programming language.
-Therefore, unlike Humans stuck with COBOL or Java, Martian programmers using Hoon can if they so choose leverage this core to develop their own set of high-level composable abstractions;
+Therefore, unlike Humans stuck with COBOL or Java, Martian programmers using Hoon can, if they so choose, leverage this core to develop their own set of high-level composable abstractions;
 and for that they can reuse or get inspired by all the work done in more advanced functional languages such as Haskell or Lisp.